aspose-total/Aspose.Total-Products/total/en/cpp/conversion/ps-to-sxc/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render PS to SXC in C++ Applications" h2="Convert PS to SXC in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PS to SXC</h2>

+The Portable Document Format (PDF) is a widely used file format for documents.
+It is used to store documents in a format that is independent of the application software, hardware, and operating system.
+However, the PDF format is not suitable for editing or manipulating data.
+Therefore, it is necessary to convert PDF documents to other formats such as SXC, which is a spreadsheet format used by Microsoft Excel.

+<h2>How Aspose.Total Helps for PS to SXC Conversion</h2>

+Aspose.Total for C++ is a comprehensive file format automation library that enables developers to easily convert PS to SXC in C++.
+It provides a simple two-step process for converting PS to SXC.
+In the first step, you can export PS to XLSX by using Aspose.PDF for C++.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to SXC.

+Aspose.PDF for C++ is a powerful PDF manipulation library that enables developers to create, read, edit, convert, and print PDF documents without any external dependencies.
+It provides a wide range of features such as document conversion, text extraction, image extraction, page manipulation, and more.

+Aspose.Cells for C++ is a powerful spreadsheet programming API that enables developers to create, read, edit, and convert spreadsheets in various formats.
+It provides a wide range of features such as data manipulation, formatting, charting, and more.

-Converting PS to SXC in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export PS to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to SXC.
+By using Aspose.Total for C++, developers can easily convert PS to SXC in C++.
+It provides a simple two-step process for converting PS to SXC.
+In the first step, you can export PS to XLSX by using Aspose.PDF for C++.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to SXC.
+Aspose.Total for C++ is a comprehensive file format automation library that enables developers to easily convert PS to SXC in C++.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}